geesawra/geesawra.industries/content/posts/mnt-reform.md

 A funny thing about this laptop is the keyboard.

 The layout is custom but not quite, but I like it!
-I particularly like their choice of splitting the space bar into three separate zones.
+I particularly like their choice of splitting the space bar into three separate zones, alleviating the wobbly spacebar issue.

-Unfortunately the switches aren't really that good in my opinion: they are clearly not lubed, they cling and clang when you mash onto them harder, and overall they sound like one the first gamer-oriented mechanical keyboards.
+Unfortunately the switches aren't really that good in my opinion: they are clearly not lubed, they cling and clang when you mash onto them harder, and overall they sound like one of the first gamer-oriented mechanical keyboards.

+I'm going to experiment in the future about this, especially around sound dampening and isolation.

 The flipside is there's basically zero keyboard flex, keycaps and fully configurable RGB lighting are **really good**[^lights], and since it's open hardware I could just pop the keyboard out, replace the switches and call it a day.

 [^lights]: This is the best RGB lighting I've ever seen, gaming devices manufacturers should take notes!

-I'm going to experiment in the future about this, especially around sound dampening and isolation.
+The pointing device I chose on my Reform is the 5-button trackball: it's fine, works okay if it's not dirty -- if I had the chance to choose again I would probably go for the trackpad though.

 The keyboard has a small OLED screen on it, that is activated by pressing the `Circle` button.

 You can access various system statistics through it, like battery status down to the individual cell, or control the RGB matrix color and hue, but most importantly it’s the main way to **turn the device on and off**!

-Recall the Reform has upgradeable SoC by means of external boards: none of them have an universal way to turn on and off, so the solution MNT implemented is to build their own, which is connected straight to the board’s power rail —— turning the device off through the operating system works as long as it’s running the Reform device driver, while hard shutdowns are achieved by an OLED display entry.
+Recall the Reform has upgradeable SoC by means of external boards: none of them have an universal way to turn on and off, so the solution MNT implemented is to build their own, which is connected straight to the board’s power rail -- turning the device off through the operating system works as long as it’s running the Reform device driver, while hard shutdowns are achieved by an OLED display entry.

 ---

 Even though I love this laptop, there are some downsides, like battery life.

-The battery configuration in Reform Classics isn't made of standard Li-Ion, but rather 8 LiFePo4 cells connected on the underside of the motherboard.
+The battery configuration in Reform Classics isn't made of standard Li-Ion, but rather 8 LiFePo4 (lithium iron phosphate) cells connected on the underside of the motherboard.

 An immediate downside of this kind of battery chemistry is that it's less power dense --- it lasts less than Li-ion ones of comparable size --- which means Reform Classic battery life hovers around 3-5 hours depending on display and keyboard backlight usage.

 {{< image src=/pictures/reform-underside.jpg alt="Reform underside --- look at those batteries!" >}}

 But!
-They're user-replaceable, can withstand more charging cycles than Li-ion and the chance of them catching on fire is close to zero: pretty nice property for a device that you can disassemble and reassemble on your own.
+They're user-replaceable, can withstand more charging cycles than Li-ion and the chance of them catching on fire is close to zero -- a pretty nice property for a device that you can disassemble and reassemble on your own.

 ---

-The display is nice: it's not big brand-level, but It's a good quality 12" 1080p display, running at 70hz refresh rate.
+The display is nice: it's not big brand-level, but It's a good quality 12.5" 1080p display (approximately 176 PPI, not MacBook-level but quite good), running at 70hz refresh rate.

 It tilts well over 180 degrees, and by this metric alone it's a better display than most laptops.

+I love the display hinges MNT chose: they're sturdy and hard enough that they allow you to open the lid with a single finger.

 ---